davidobodo/davidobodo/README.md

 - **MY BRAIN**: Its Just [Javascript](https://en.wikipedia.org/wiki/JavaScript) with types, so you should actually tell people its [Javascript](https://en.wikipedia.org/wiki/JavaScript)
 - **ME**: But they are still different now
 - **MY BRAIN**: C'mon let's not do this all day 😫.
 If you are being sincere, we actually write even more than just the [Typescript](https://www.typescriptlang.org) you hold so dearly.
-  Don't we spend a huge chunk of our time converting a design into pixel perfect pages with [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/CSS) & [SASS](https://sass-lang.com/)?
+  Don't we spend a huge chunk of our time converting designs into pixel perfect pages with [HTML](https://en.wikipedia.org/wiki/HTML), [CSS](https://en.wikipedia.org/wiki/CSS) & [SASS](https://sass-lang.com/)?

   And even though [React.js](https://reactjs.org/) and [Next.js](https://nextjs.org/) are frameworks, haven't we spent a lot of time building enterprise grade applications both personally and with teams using them?